fakedrtom/oncogemini/README.md

 sampling timepoints.
 By default, *bottleneck* will require the slope made by all included allele frequencies to be greater than 0.05, and the R correlation coefficient for all allele frequencies to be greater than 0.5.
-If a normal sample has been included, it will also require that variant allele frquencies for that sample be 0.
+If a normal sample has been included, it will also require that variant allele frequencies for that sample be 0.
 These and other parameters can be adjusted with the following usage options:
 ```
 optional arguments: